anolivei/cub3D42/README.md

 # Cub3D
 My first RayCaster with miniLibX<br>
+This project uses the technique of raycasting, developed by John Carmack and John Romero, creators of the game Wolfenstein 3D, the first true “First Person
+Shooter” in the history of video games

 ## How to execute:
-First of all, install minilibX in your Linux OS:<br>
+First of all, install minilibX in your Linux OS<br>
+The minilbx library is used as a graphic library in this project<br>
 ```
 sudo apt-get install -y libxext-dev && sudo apt-get install -y libxrandr-dev && sudo apt-get install -y libx11-dev && sudo apt-get install -y libbsd-dev && sudo apt-get install -y libssl-dev